 2018 World Monuments Watch

-The 2018 World Monuments Watch places a spotlight on the local efforts of the BCRI and encourages further stakeholder engagement.
-The creation of a consortium of sites will maximize the effect of individual efforts to achieve sustainable preservation, and has the power to demonstrate the positive social role of identifying, recognizing, and conserving these socially significant places.
-Lastly, the 2018 World Monuments Watch calls for greater recognition of the heritage of other movements for equality that have left their mark on American society, in order to ensure that the places we preserve tell the full story of our diversity.
+The Alabama Civil Rights Sites were included on the 2018 World Monuments Watch to spotlight the local efforts of BCRI and encourage further stakeholder engagement.
+By supporting the creation of a consortium of sites, Watch designation helped maximize the effect of individual efforts to achieve sustainable preservation and demonstrate the positive social role of identifying, recognizing, and conserving these socially significant places.
+Through the 2018 Watch, World Monuments Fund (WMF) also called for greater recognition of the heritage of other movements for equality that have left their mark on American society to ensure that the places we preserve tell the whole story of our diversity.

-Following inclusion on the Watch, a consortium was formed to identify and steward the sites, now known as the Alabama African-American Civil Rights Heritage Sites Consortium (AAACRHSC).
-In September 2019, WMF in collaboration with the BCRI and the AAACRHSC launched an oral history project documenting the 20 sites in the consortium that played significant roles in the African-American struggle for freedom—not just during the Civil Rights Movement, but beginning in Reconstruction.
-Voices of Alabama allows users to explore each site from the AAACRHSC through video, image, timeline, and map content.
+Following inclusion on the Watch, a consortium was formed to identify and steward the sites, now known as the Alabama African American Civil Rights Heritage Sites Consortium (AAACRHSC).
+In September 2019, in collaboration with BCRI and AAACRHSC, WMF launched an oral history project to document the 20 sites in the consortium that played significant roles in the African American struggle for freedom—not just during the civil rights movement but beginning in Reconstruction.
+Voices of Alabama allows users to explore each site from AAACRHSC through video, image, timeline, and map content.